-Fatty tissue generally forms on the torso, buttocks or arms.
+Fatty tissue generally forms on the torso, buttocks, or arms.
 The hard bumps that form when fatty tissue is deposited can cause severe pain or burning.
 Pain may subside and come back, but some sufferers experience ongoing pain.
+You may qualify for Social Security Disability for Adiposis Dolorosa when your ongoing symptoms and prolonged sickness from this condition leave you disabled, or unable to perform any basic daily chores as well.

 Adiposis Dolorosa Symptoms